ENate/ml_models/README.md

 * Part of my PhD thesis in feature selection
 * CNN model with `tf.Estimator`
-* LSTM model to predict a time series data from an industrial machine Meanwhile, the data sets are not included in each project due to privacy concerns.
+* LSTM model to predict a time series data from an industrial process.
+Meanwhile, the data sets are not included in each project due to privacy concerns.
 * Publication: In view